 Energy and Facilities Costs

-The second area of hardware payback is comprised of energy and facilities costs.
+The second area of hardware payback is composed of energy and facilities costs.
 If there are fewer servers using energy and floor space, your company will see direct savings.
 Based on a study conducted by IBM, typical savings in total hardware, energy, and facilities can be in the range of 30% to 70%, based on your current size and annual spending.
 The cloud computing platform can also affect the size of the cost savings.

 Hardware Metrics and You